 Electrical equipment POSSIBLE CAUSES WHAT TO DO The wipers do not work.
 Wiper blades stuck.
 Free the blades before using the wipers.
 Faulty electrical circuit.
 Consult an approved dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information in the "Fuses" section.
+Replace the fuse, refer to the information on "Fuses".
 The wiper does not stop.
 Faulty electrical controls.
 Consult an approved dealer.
 Direction indicators flashing more quickly.
 Blown bulb.
 See information on "Headlights: changing bulbs" or "Rear and side lights: changing bulbs".
 The direction indicators do not work.
 Faulty electrical circuit or control.
 Consult an approved dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information in the "Fuses" section.
+Replace the fuse, refer to the information on "Fuses".
 The lights do not come on or go off.
 Faulty electrical circuit or control.
 Consult an approved dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information in the "Fuses" section.
+Replace the fuse, refer to the information on "Fuses".

-Electrical equipment POSSIBLE CAUSES WHAT TO DO Traces of condensation in the lights and headlights.
-Traces of condensation may be a natural phenomenon caused by variations in temperature and humidity.
+Electrical equipment POSSIBLE CAUSES WHAT TO DO Traces of condensation in the lights.
+Traces of condensation may be a natural phenomenon caused by variations in temperature.
 In this case, the traces will disappear slowly once the lights are switched on.
 The front seat belt reminder light comes on when the seat belts are fastened.
 An object is stuck between the floor and the seat and is disrupting the operation of the sensor.
 Remove all objects from underneath the front seats.